Skip to main content

 What Is Cylinder Hone Grit?

 Grit is the size of the abrasive particles on the hone.
 It controls how aggressive the honing process is.
-Tools like a ball hone or flex-hone use abrasive grit sizes to match different applications and finish requirements.
+Tools like our Bore Hone Brush or CeramiX Bore Hone use abrasive grit sizes to match different applications and finish requirements.

 Common Cylinder Hone Grit Sizes